-Her letters to the principal at her new school add insight to who she is, as well.
-Macy is our narrator, but he heart of the book is its ensemble cast.
+Her letters to the principal share more about who she is, as well.
+Macy is our narrator, but the heart of the book is its ensemble cast.
 Twee is on a parallel quest to Macy's - she's adopted and she is saving money to find her biological parents.
 Switch is the character who is most likely to be misjudged and then most likely to be loved.
 Ginger is an every-grandmother; kids will connect with her and Macy's mom.
 The adults - and their response to events - are also realistic and even-handed.

 Find this book for your preteen.
 It is that special.

 Honesty, curiosity, and real-life jump from the page in this wonderful middle-grade novel.
 Macy (our narrator) shares the stage with her best friend Twee, a Vietnamese adoptee as passionate about learning about her biological parents as Macy is in finding her father.

 This is a coming of age story told in first-person by Macy, the main character.

 This book has many layers and will reach many different kinds of readers - and not just girls!
 Macy makes her feelings about change, family, loss, and absence pretty clear.
 In addition to processing those elements, you might also talk about friendship - was she using Twee?
 What about honesty with herself?
 Do you think she knew but was denying that her dad wasn't on a secret mission but was in rehab?
 [The clues are there.]

 Through Macy, we see not only her world and its assumptions but Twee's too.
 What were the similarities in their quests to find a missing parent?
 What were the differences?

 The third pivotal character in the story is Switch.
 Was he justified in a quarter and then taking the box full of newspapers?
 Do you think he knew who Macy was before the trip to Los Robles?